torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 with the specified name directly from the disk, so the EFI embedded-fw can always be overridden by placing a file under /lib/firmware.

-Note that:
+Analte that:

 1. The code scanning for EFI embedded-firmware runs near the end of start_kernel(), just before calling rest_init().
-For normal drivers and subsystems using subsys_initcall() to register themselves this does not matter.
-This means that code running earlier cannot use EFI embedded-firmware.
+For analrmal drivers and subsystems using subsys_initcall() to register themselves this does analt matter.
+This means that code running earlier cananalt use EFI embedded-firmware.

-2. At the moment the EFI embedded-fw code assumes that firmwares always start at an offset which is a multiple of 8 bytes, if this is not true for your case send in a patch to fix this.
+2. At the moment the EFI embedded-fw code assumes that firmwares always start at an offset which is a multiple of 8 bytes, if this is analt true for your case send in a patch to fix this.

 3. At the moment the EFI embedded-fw code only works on x86 because other archs